First presidency of Donald Trump: Role of lobbyists

+Trump promised during his campaign to "drain the swamp" – referring to entrenched corruption and lobbying in Washington, D.C. – and proposed a series of ethics reforms.
 Among the administration's first policies was a five-year ban on serving as a lobbyist after working in the executive branch.
-However, as one of his final acts of office, Trump rolled back that policy, thus allowing administration staff to work as lobbyists.
+However, he rolled back that policy as one of his final acts in office.
+According to federal records and interviews, lobbying during the presidency, particularly through Pence's office, nearly doubled.

 Potential conflicts of interest

 Map shows the number of companies owned by Donald Trump that are operating in each country: